XinyuLyu/xinyulyu.github.io_/_pages/about.md

 # 📖 Educations
-- *2020.09* - now, Ph.D. student, University of Electronic Science and Technology of China, Chengdu.
+- *2020.09* - *2024.06*, Ph.D. student, University of Electronic Science and Technology of China, Chengdu.
 - *2017.09* - 2019.06, Master student, Rutgers University, New Jersey.
 - *2014.09* - 2018.06, Undergraduate, University of Electronic Science and Technology of China, Chengdu.